 “The key is only the beginning.”

 For over three years this was the big film that couldn’t.
 It became far more famous for the Tom Cruise rants and endless delays that the film’s production will likely one day be the subject of a film itself.
 Not since The Godfather has a film struggled so much so often to get out of the gate.
 Usually that spells disaster for the final product, but somehow Cruise and McQuarrie managed to keep focused even with all of the tempting distractions.
 This might well be the best action film I’ve ever seen.
-Next year we see the second part, but this film will stand alone just fine until then.
-“While we wait, let me tell you a little story…”
+We have to wait until 2025 to see the second part, but this film will stand alone just fine until then.
+“While we wait, let me tell you a little story …”